-Position Title: Communications Manager, Oakland Office
+Position Title: Communications Manager

 Reports To: President & CEO

-Supervises: Communications consultants/contractors (as necessary)
+Supervises: The work of communications consultants/contractors (as necessary)

 The Communications Manager’s primary duty is to develop strategic and measurable communications plans; create and maintain effective and positive community and media relations through print, digital, and social media efforts; and is responsible for the day-to-day marketing of California Humanities in alignment with its strategic goals and activities and the advancement of its mission.

 The ideal candidate will have: